ternaustralia/aeoccg-examples/README.md

 ### Additional NCI Resources

-We won't have time to look at how you query and explore the THREDDS catalog to [access data](https://github.com/nci/Notebooks/blob/master/Data_Access/Using_Thredds/THREDDS_DataAccess.ipynb) or find [WMS and WCS service endpoints](https://github.com/nci/Notebooks/blob/master/Data_Access/Using_Thredds/THREDDS_WMS_WCS.ipynb) so I'd strongly encourage you to follow these links if you want to find out more.
+We won't have much time to look at how you query and explore the THREDDS catalog to [access data](https://github.com/nci/Notebooks/blob/master/Data_Access/Using_Thredds/THREDDS_DataAccess.ipynb) or find [WMS and WCS service endpoints](https://github.com/nci/Notebooks/blob/master/Data_Access/Using_Thredds/THREDDS_WMS_WCS.ipynb) so I'd strongly encourage you to follow these links if you want to find out more.

 Similarly, **accessing many of these data sets is easy using your desktop GIS package**.
 This will be the topic of another AusCover session later in the year, but for now have a look at the [NCI QGIS examples](https://github.com/nci/Notebooks/tree/master/QGIS_Examples).